AIRTucha/amonad/README.md

 #### isFailure

-It exists as a stand alone function which checks wether object of any type is *Failure*
+It exists as a stand-alone function which checks whether an object of any type is *Failure*

 ```typescript
 isFailure<T, E>(obj: any): obj is Failure<T, E>
 ```

-Moreover *Result* has a method dedicated to the same goal.
+Moreover, *Result* has a method dedicated to the same goal.

 ```typescript
 Result<T, E>.prototype.isFailure(): obj is Failure<T>